-This subclause describes the actions to be taken in all states defined for the 'floor participant state transition' diagram with the exception of the 'Start-stop' and 'Releasing' states.
+This clause describes the actions to be taken in all states defined for the 'floor participant state transition' diagram with the exception of the 'Start-stop' and 'Releasing' states.

 6.5.5.5.2 Receive Floor Ack message (R: Floor Ack)

-If a Floor Ack message is received from the floor participant, the floor participant interface:
+If a Floor Ack message is received from the MCPTT floor participant, the floor participant interface:

 1. if an indication exists that a Floor Ack message is expected for the message in the Message Type field;